uktrade/.github/SECURITY.md

 - To submit your report, you will need to agree to the HackerOne Terms and Conditions and acknowledge that you have read their Privacy Policy and Disclosure Guidelines
 -	Once you have submitted the report, it will be assessed by NCC Group within five working days, and forwarded to the affected owners as soon as possible.

-The DIT Cyber Team will attempt to make contact with the affected owner.
+The DBT Cyber Team will attempt to make contact with the affected owner.
 However, the affected owner holds responsibility for resolving the issue.